What Is NTFS for Mac? How to Use NTFS for Mac?

 When you double-click the drive's name in Finder, nothing appears.
 This drive contains information and files.
 You can't access the drive's contents without taking further measures.

-The third-party program Donemax NTFS for Mac software with a more user-friendly interface can be read and written to an NTFS volume on a Mac.
+Third-party programs, like Donemax NTFS for Mac, have a user-friendly interface.
+They allow you to read and write to an NTFS volume on a Mac.

 FAT32 Formatting: